poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 two recordings can have the same title? |   |   |
 a record shop must sell at least one recording? |   |   |

-Then, convert that E.R. diagram to the relational model.
+Then, convert that ER diagram to the relational model.
 Try to make as few assumptions as possible.

 ---

 Problem (ER-to-Relation mapping for Country) +.#ERtoRELCountry ~

-    Consider the following E.R. schema:
+    Consider the following ER schema:

     ![](fig/er/country)
     \